brettholman/bin/README.md

 ### wt-sync

 This script is meant to handle untracked files while using git worktrees.
-If you have files that you do not want to check into source control and have a repository that is utilizing worktrees Steps to take
+If you have files that you do not want to check into source control and have a repository that is utilizing worktrees you can follow the steps below:

 ```
 git clone --bare $repository $repositoryDir